Information for Visitors

 Under the terms of the SCONUL Summer Vacation Access Scheme, students from other institutions whose libraries are members of SCONUL may have access to the University Library for reference purposes.

-Students will need to present their valid library / ID card at the Welcome Desk in the J. B. Priestley Library or relevant library counter.
+Students will need to present their valid library / ID card at the Welcome Desk in the J. B. Priestley Library or the Enquiry Desk at the Management and Law Library.
 Please see opening hours, contact details and How to find us page.

 Alumni of the University are automatically entitled to reference and study use of the Library after leaving the University.